·7 min read

 What is Hexadecimal?

-Hexadecimal (often shortened to hex) is a base-16 number system.
-While the decimal system we use daily has 10 digits (0–9), hexadecimal uses 16 symbols: the digits 0–9 plus the letters A–F.
+Hexadecimal, often shortened to hex, is a base-16 number system.
+Decimal uses 10 digits, 0-9, while hexadecimal uses 16 symbols: 0-9 plus A-F.

-The word comes from Greek hexa (six) and Latin decem(ten) — literally "six-ten," or sixteen.
+The word comes from Greek hexa, meaning six, and Latin decem, meaning ten: literally six-ten, or sixteen.

-In programming, hex values are typically prefixed with 0x to distinguish them from decimal numbers.
-For example, 0xFF is hexadecimal for 255 in decimal.
+In programming, hex values are often prefixed with 0x.
+For example, 0xFF is 255 in decimal.

 Why Do We Use Hexadecimal?

-Computers operate in binary (base-2), but binary numbers get very long very quickly.
-The number 255, for instance, is 11111111 in binary — eight digits.
-In hex, it's simply FF.
+Computers operate in binary, but binary numbers get long quickly.
+The decimal value 255 is 11111111 in binary, but simply FF in hex.

-• Each hex digit maps exactly to 4 binary digits (a nibble)
+• Each hex digit maps exactly to 4 binary digits, called a nibble

-• Two hex digits represent exactly 1 byte (8 bits)
+• Two hex digits represent exactly 1 byte, or 8 bits

-• Conversion between hex and binary is trivial — just group by 4
+• Hex to binary conversion is simple: group bits by 4

-• It's far more compact and readable than raw binary
+• Hex is more compact and readable than raw binary

 The 16 Hex Digits